TylerDumas/FlappyBirdClone_CS3443/README.md

 Utilizes: Java, JavaFX, CSS, UML Documentation, Model-View-Controller Design

 Bugs - known bugs in the curent build of the game consist of choppy collision and occasional frame rate lag.
-Problems with the gitignore prevent cloning correctly.

 Java 8 or newer is required to run game, along with JavaFX - Run in the Eclipse IDE (Preferred)